Born and raised in Kazakhstan, Olga grew up in a multi-ethnic Russo-Korean family.

-She has been a recipient of multiple research awards in the United States, United Kingdom, Hungary and is a 2018 recipient of Kazakhstan Forbes 30 under 30 Award in the category of Education and Health.
+She has been a recipient of multiple research awards in Kazakhstan, United States, United Kingdom and Hungary and is an elected co-convenor of the Comparative and International Education Special Interest Group at the British Educational Research Association (BERA).

 Palandjian, G., Silova, I., Mun, O., Zholdashaliyeva, R. (2018).
 ‘Gender and Nation in Postsocialist Educational Transformations.’
 In Silova, I., & Chankseliani, M. (Eds.), Comparing Post-Socialist Transformations: Education in Eastern Europe and Former Soviet Union.
 Oxford: Symposium Books.